Client Engagement Process

 Life insurance is often purchased to replace income that potentially can be lost with the death of a wage earner.
 Life insurance policies work from the same basic idea - they help protect the financial security of your family in the event of your untimely death.
 You pay the insurer "premiums" and the insurer promises to pay your beneficiaries a death benefit when you die.
 At that time, your beneficiaries receive the death benefit in effect at the time of your death.

 Why buy life insurance?
 It can help protect your beneficiaries' home and livelihood, help replace your income and minimize the debt load for your survivors.
-In addition, proceeds paid to beneficiaries are not subject to income tax.
+In addition, proceeds paid to beneficiaries are not generally subject to income tax.

 Universal life offers flexibility.
 The amount of premiums may vary as long as the available cash value is sufficient to cover the costs of the policy.
 You also can opt to increase or decrease the amount of the death benefit while the policy is in force.